CompleteBlenderCreator2/05_Animated_Lamp/README.md

 + Create a basic environment for our lamp.
 + Run through a couple of options.

+### 7 Making The Gease Pencil Real

 ### Cycles Vs Eevee

-+ Eevee is generally quick and you get a reasonable result quickly. - Uses CPU Only.
++ Eevee is generally quick and you get a reasonable results quickly. - Uses CPU Only.
 + Cycles is a physical based renderer is accurate but takes longer.
 It is designed for GPUs but runs fine on CPUs.

 **Why Use Cycles?**